 Executive director of industrial operations, Barbara Bergmeier, has unique oversight of JLR’s production, procurement and supply chain – and she’s using it to upgrade plants, systems, skills and supplier relations as the carmaker gears up to build more electric vehicles (EVs), increase flexibility and cut emissions

-Speaking to Barbara Bergmeier at Jaguar Land Rover’s global headquarters and technology campus in Gaydon, in the West Midlands of England, her enthusiasm for the carmaker is infectious.
+Speaking to Barbara Bergmeier at JLR’s global headquarters and technology campus in Gaydon, in the West Midlands of England, her enthusiasm for the carmaker is infectious.
 She is thrilled to lead operations during the carmaker’s ambitious transformation plans, which will include an overhaul of its production plants for electrification and an upgrade of IT systems.
 Bergmeier is smitten with the company’s products and its culture, something the Bavarian executive first encountered more than 25 years ago when she worked at BMW, which owned Land Rover at the time.

 She is particularly delighted to talk about the carmaker’s supply chain management.